-These trends, in combination with a decreasing percentage of volunteer responders and an increasing demand for higher certification standards, will most likely result in a continuation of the higher-than-average demand for qualified employees in the field of emergency medical service.
+These trends, in combination with a decreasing percentage of volunteer responders and increasing certification standards, are likely to result in a continuation of the need for candidates in the field of emergency medical service.

 EMTs and paramedics are qualified to do many things besides fieldwork.
 Some move on to become dispatchers, instructors, physician assistants, or even sales personnel for companies that sell emergency medical equipment.
 If an EMT-Paramedic wishes to advance beyond fieldwork, opportunities exist as supervisors, operations managers, and administrative or executive directors of emergency services.
 Others may wish to return to school to become registered nurses, physicians, or other healthcare professionals.

 The skills that typify an EMT or paramedic are valuable in many situations beyond emergency medicine and pre-hospital care.
 Many employers appreciate employees who can think on their feet and make levelheaded decisions under stressful and even life-or-death circumstances.
 Some other careers that require these types of skills are air traffic control, law enforcement, and all branches of the military.

 "Be it pledged as an Emergency Medical Technician, I will honor the physical and judicial laws of God and man.
 I will follow that regimen which, according to my ability and judgment, I consider for the benefit of patients and abstain from whatever is deleterious and mischievous, nor shall I suggest any such counsel.
 Into whatever homes I enter, I will go into them for the benefit of only the sick and injured, never revealing what I see or hear in the lives of men unless required by law.